-Kawtar Hafidi is Associate Laboratory Director for Physical Sciences and Engineering.
-She oversees the laboratory’s research programs in physics and high energy physics, materials science, chemical science and engineering, and nanoscience and technology.
+Kawtar Hafidi is Associate Laboratory Director for Physical Sciences and Engineering at Argonne National Laboratory.
+She oversees five Argonne research divisions and two U.S. Department of Energy (DOE) user facilities conducting fundamental and applied research in nuclear and high energy physics, materials science, chemical science and engineering, and nanoscience and technology.

-Previously, as the laboratory’s Associate Chief Scientist for Laboratory-Directed Research & Development (LDRD), Kawtar established processes aimed at supporting Argonne’s most important scientific priorities and assuring the greatest possible return on early scientific investment.
+Previously, as the laboratory’s Associate Chief Scientist for Laboratory-Directed Research & Development (LDRD), Dr. Hafidi established processes aimed at supporting Argonne’s most important scientific priorities and assuring the greatest possible return on early scientific investment.

-From 2013 to 2014, she was detailed to DOE’s Office of Nuclear Physics, where she demonstrated her ability to forge strong relationships within the U.S. physics community while managing a suite of major projects devoted to achieving America’s scientific missions in physics.
+From 2013 to 2014, Dr. Hafidi was detailed to DOE’s Office of Nuclear Physics, where she demonstrated her ability to forge strong relationships within the U.S. physics community while managing a suite of major projects devoted to achieving America’s scientific missions in physics.

 Dr. Hafidi’s received her Ph.D. in Nuclear Physics from Paris XI University, Orsay, France.
 Her research has focused on the experimental study of quantum chromodynamics in the strong régime, with emphasis on nucleon form factors, flavor decomposition, spin structure, and transverse momentum dependent distributions.
 She is the author of more than 200 publications and has given more than 60 invited talks at international conferences, universities and laboratories.

 Dr. Hafidi has completed Argonne’s highly selective Strategic Laboratory Leadership Program, a non-degree executive leadership program at the University of Chicago’s Booth School of Business.
 She has also received extensive management and leadership education and training through the American Physical Society and the Association of Women in Science.